brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 It's not much fun working with these `.csv` files natively, so I'll lay an external table in Amazon Athena over it so that we can work with the data in SQL.
 Variations on this are basically how I interacted with DMS CDC data in the past.
 You could point Spark, AWS Redshift, GCP BigQuery or Snowflake at the data in S3 in much the same way, given appropriate permissions.

-## Querying CDC Data with Amazon Athena
+## Querying CDC data with Amazon Athena

 If you've not used Amazon Athena before, there's a [Getting Started guide in the AWS documentation](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html).
 It will help set up S3 and a workgroup to run queries.
 I'll take over back here when it gets to the `CREATE DATABASE` command.
 One of Athena's many (in my opinion) faults is that it uses the terms "database" and "schema" interchangeably.
 More on Athena's problems another day, but it is useful, effective and cheap if nothing better is available.
 Let's create a database/schema in the Athena query editor.
 It behaves much like the RDS editor.